Fergarram/research-vault/README.md

+---
-# My Public Research Vault
+title: My Public Research Vault
+---

+## Introduction

 This is a repository containing the Obsidian vault for all my research.
 I apologize for the lack of a better introduction here.